microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/communicationsuseridentity.md

 Namespace: microsoft.graph

-Represents the identity of a user present in [Azure Active Directory](/azure/active-directory/) who participates in a communication; for example, as a caller in an audio-video call.
+Represents the identity of a user present in [Microsoft Entra ID](/azure/active-directory/) who participates in a communication; for example, as a caller in an audio-video call.

 Inherits from [identity](identity.md).